Cove offers a compelling home security system with 24/7 live monitoring and easy-to-install equipment

 The Cove Indoor Camera is a motion-activated offering with a 1080p HD video resolution and a two-way communication feature if you want to talk through it to scare off intruders or communicate with those in your home.

 The Cove Outdoor Camera is similar to the indoor model, but features IP-65 weather resistance to survive the outdoors, a 140-degree wide-angle lens for a better view of your property, and infrared capability for seeing in the dark.

-When it comes to seeing who is at your front-door, Cove offers the Kami Doorbell Camera and the Skybell Doorbell Camera.
-Both options are similar with a 1080p HD resolution and night vision, but the power source for each camera is a bit different.
+When it comes to seeing who is at your front-door, Cove offers the Eufy Doorbell Camera and the Skybell Doorbell Camera.
+Both options are similar, with a 1080p HD resolution and night vision, but the power source for each camera is a bit different.

 Cove home automation